 The second most abundant element in the universe, helium, is most often associated with party balloons and squeaky voices.
 But with a boiling point −270 °C (about 4 K), liquid helium also makes the world’s best coolant.
 The world uses around 30,000 tonnes of helium every year, most of which is a by-product of the natural gas industry.

 At Diamond, an electron’s journey from source to storage ring is a tale of high power, split-second timing and frankly terrifying voltages.
-Only once the electrons have been electrons have been accelerated by the equivalent of three billion volts in the booster ring can they be transferred to the storage ring, where they can release their energy as light to the beamlines.
+Only once the electrons have been accelerated by the equivalent of three billion volts in the booster ring can they be transferred to the storage ring, where they can release their energy as light to the beamlines.
 In the storage ring, their orbit is maintained by transmitters providing over 400 kilowatts of radiofrequency (RF) power to replace the energy lost to the beamlines.
 Electric fields accelerate the electrons in two cavities operating at a combined voltage of two and a half million volts.
 With such enormous electric fields in the cavities, huge currents are induced in the cavity walls: in a normal metal the cavity would heat up and waste energy, but Diamond’s storage ring cavities are made of niobium, a material that becomes superconducting at temperatures near absolute zero (-269°C), losing all electrical resistance.
 A closed circuit of liquid helium cryogenic coolant keeps the cavity cold and superconducting, maximising the efficiency of the storage ring.
 Read more here.

 Diamond’s Surface and Interfaces group is home to six beamlines with a range of techniques for investigating structural, magnetic and electronic properties of surfaces and interfaces.
 Many of those beamlines rely on a Sample Manipulator to hold samples securely in an X-ray beam less than a tenth of a millimetre across, whilst also enabling them to move and rotate around multiple axes and rotate around each axis.
 The differing requirements of each beamline mean that the basic design of the Sample Manipulator is customised for each one.